xchem/fragalysis-api/README.md

 Tobias :cow:
 Alister :panda_face:

-We are looked after by Rachael :crown:
+We are looked after by Rachael :crown:.